FuelLabs/fuel-bridge/docs/ARCHITECTURE.md

 - Fuel sequencers: Entities that process L2 transactions and keep the ledger updated.
 - L1 Commits: Transactions on the L1 that start the finalization process of a Fuel epoch.
 - Finality: State of commits by which the commit cannot be changed, it is considered honest and immutable - final.
 When an epoch is committed, a clock starts.
 If the commit is correct, time will pass and the epoch will be final - it cannot be reverted or changed.
 If the commit is not correct, an honest party can challenge it.
-- Block comitter: entity responsible for listening to finished epochs from the Fuel Blockchain and comitting these epochs to the `FuelChainState` contract.
+- Block comitter: entity responsible for listening to finished epochs from the Fuel Blockchain and committing these epochs to the `FuelChainState` contract.
 - `FuelChainState` contract: L1 Smart contract that holds epoch information.
 - `FuelMessagePortal` contract: L1 Smart contract that is able to validate relay messages from Fuel Blocks that have been committed to the state contract, and relays those messages to the corresponding entities in L1
 - Layer 1 Bridge smart contract: L1 smart contract that holds L1 tokens.
 Upon user deposits, it generates an message for the L2 counterpart to mint the associated L2 token.